Please make an appointment for bootfitting.

 Free shipping

 Dynafit calls the Superlite 2.0 a revolution instead of an evolution.
 If you like brakes then you might be inclined to agree, since the new version is the first race-weight binding with an (optional) integrated brake.
-It maintains the fully adjustable lateral-release of the original Superlite that prompted many skiers to start using race bindings for every day touring.
-With two versions of this binding available, each with a lateral release range of 5-10 or 6-12, Dynafit has created a lightweight, reliable binding that can accomodate a wide range of skiers.
-Please note that while the lateral releases can be adjusted, the vertical release remains fixed.
-Last but not least, Dynafit managed to include two risers (just rotate the heel 180º), and they updated the mounting pattern from three holes to a more stable 4-hole pattern.
+It maintains the fully adjustable lateral-release of the original Superlite that prompted many skiers to adopt ultralight bindings for everyday touring.
+With two versions of this binding available, each with a lateral release range of 5-10 or 6-12, Dynafit has created a lightweight, reliable binding that can accommodate a wide range of skiers.
+Please note that while the lateral release can be adjusted, the vertical release remains fixed.
+Last but not least, Dynafit managed to include two risers (rotate the heel 180º), and they updated the heel mounting pattern from three holes to a more stable 4-hole pattern.
+The Dynafit Superlite 2.0 (175) is a welcoming entry into the lightweight touring category.

 • Optional stopper system accepts optional brakes in 75, 90, and 105mm widths.